-The Group's internal audit function is outsourced to PricewaterhouseCoopers Ltd, a professional Auditors Firm, which monitors the Group's internal financial control, the internal control systems and risk management systems and reports to the Management and to the Audit Committee.
+Until 31 December 2024, the Group's internal audit function was outsourced to PricewaterhouseCoopers Ltd, a professional audit firm, which was responsible for monitoring the Group's internal financial controls, internal control systems and risk management systems, reporting its findings to the Management and the Audit Committee.
+As of 1 January 2025, the internal audit function has been outsourced to Deloitte Limited.